Becoming a footballer has always been seen as more of a dream than a goal.

 So if you want to not just increase your chances of making it but also feel more ready for training and matches, then its worth focusing your attention on diet and nutrition.

-From my past experiences and talking to scouts, these are the best 5 signs you will never be a footballer that you will hear.
+From my past experiences and talking to scouts, these are the best 5 signs you will never be a footballer you will hear.

 Now the point of this post isn’t to put you off.